' Determine if Bankruptcy Is Right for You - Robert M. Geller

 Have You Tried to Work with Creditors?

 Explaining your financial situation and negotiating a new payment arrangement can help you get things under control.
-Creditors would rather provide a payment plan or settle a debt than have the money they are owed discharged in bankruptcy because in that case they risk getting no repayment at all.
+Creditors would rather provide a payment plan or settle a debt than have the money they are owed discharged in bankruptcy.
+Because in that case, they risk getting no repayment at all.

 If creditors are unwilling to negotiate, you might have luck with a credit counseling agency.
 They act as a neutral third party that arranges lower interest rates and monthly payments on behalf of borrowers.
 In most cases, you will be required to get credit counseling prior to filing for bankruptcy, so it won’t hurt to get the ball rolling.
-Keep in mind there are debt consolidation scams similar to legitimate credit counseling, so do your research and ask a bankruptcy attorney for a referral to credit counseling if you are concerned.
+Keep in mind that there are debt consolidation scams similar to legitimate credit counseling, so do your research and ask a bankruptcy attorney for a referral to credit counseling if you are concerned.

 Is Your Paycheck Affected by Wage Garnishment?

-If creditors have received judgments against you that have led to wage garnishment and you are having trouble making ends meet, bankruptcy can help.
+If creditors have received judgments against you that have led to wage garnishment, and you are having trouble making ends meet, bankruptcy can help.
 It stops wage garnishment and could ultimately result in your pocketing more of your take-home pay, while still addressing your debts.

 Are Your Debts the Result of Medical Bills?